-Born and raised in Cobourg, Nicole Beatty is an enterprising woman with an unsurpassed passion for her hometown.
-She is campaigning on the values of transparent communication, cross-sector collaboration, financial stewardship and efficient governance.
+Born and raised in Cobourg, Nicole Beatty is an enterprising woman with an unsurpassed passion for her hometown and the riding of Northumberland-Peterborough South.

-Nicole graduated from Cobourg District Collegiate Institute West where she was recognized by her peers with Valedictorian honours.
-She studied pop culture, media relations and history at the University of Ottawa where she graduated with a BA Honours in Communication and served as Executive Director of The Peer Help Centre, a student life service that provided academic tutoring, peer mentoring to high school students and an on-campus crisis phone line.
+Nicole graduated from Cobourg District Collegiate Institute West where she was recognized by her peers as Valedictorian.
+She studied at the University of Ottawa where she graduated with a BA Honours in Communication and served as Executive Director of The Peer Help Centre, a student life service where she started both a peer mentoring service for high school students and an on-campus crisis phone line.

 Following her post-secondary studies, Nicole moved to Toronto to pursue a career in nonprofit management and fund development.
-She completed a Certificate in Fundraising Management from Ryerson University and worked for national and metropolitan charities including the Canadian Red Cross and Toronto General & Western Hospital Foundation.
-With multi-million dollar fundraising experience under her wings, Nicole’s worldly curiosity inspired her to trade up over for down under, moving to Melbourne, Australia where she lived for nearly four years.
+She pursued continuing education at Ryerson University to broaden her knowledge of the sector and worked for national and metropolitan charities including the Canadian Red Cross and Toronto General & Western Hospital Foundation.
+With multi-million dollar fundraising experience under her wings, Nicole’s worldly curiosity inspired her to move to Melbourne, Australia where she lived for several years.
 Whilst in Melbourne, Nicole become the youngest professional to obtain her Certified Fund Raising Executive (CFRE) accreditation in Australia.
 She was hired by an international consulting firm, Global Philanthropic, where she was responsible for developing the Melbourne and New Zealand markets.
 Through this work Nicole travelled across Australia, New Zealand and South East Asia consulting on various start-up charitable ventures and major nonprofit enterprises.

 In 2013, Nicole’s three sisters, with whom she is close to, began growing their families and she finally understood what Tom Waits was singing about when he said, “I never saw my hometown until I stayed away too long.”